Overview

 1888 November – Original Tycoon Japanese Brothers – Motto Kitchee, Assa Kitchee and Ich Kitchee

-1888 December – Royal Tycoon Japanese Trio – Gingero and his beautiful children Centero and Fuzzer, champion perche performers of the world, finished in Manchester.
-Royal Tycoon Japanese – Barrow in Furness with Fosstt’s Grand Cirque, high rope walking and tumbling.
+1888 December – Royal Tycoon Japanese Trio – Gingero and his beautiful children Centero and Fuzzer, champion perche performers of the world, finished in Manchester with Quaglieni’s Circus.
+Royal Tycoon Japanese – Barrow in Furness with Fossett’s Grand Cirque, high rope walking and tumbling.
 Nottingham

 1889 March – Tycoon Japanese being advertised by Messrs Wilder of Birmingham in the Era